csc-training/geocomputing/pouta/arcpy/README.md

 # Setting up and using ArcPy in cPouta
-I you need to run ArPy scripts ([ArcGIS pyhton](http://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-arcpy-.htm)) in CSC's cPouta environment, the following instructions will help you set up a remote virtual machine with the necessary software.
+If you need to run [ArPy scripts](http://desktop.arcgis.com/en/arcmap/latest/analyze/arcpy/what-is-arcpy-.htm) in CSC's cPouta environment, the following instructions will help you set up a remote virtual machine with the necessary software.

 Usually in a Windows machine, you would install ArcGIS Desktop which will install the necessary ArcPy libraries.
 In cPouta, virtual machines often use Linux operating systems.
 ArcGIS Desktop does not have a linux version but the ArcGIS Server does and installing it, will also install the necessary ArcPy libraries allowing you to run your ArcPy scripts.
+Please notice that ArcGIS Pro ArcPy scripts have slightly different syntax, and are unlikely to run with ArcGIS Server ArcPy.

 **Important**: ArcGIS is a licensed software.
 You must have an ArcGIS Server license provisioning file and the corresponding installation package.
-If you are a CSC's customer, see our [CSC's ArcGIS user pages](https://research.csc.fi/web/research/-/arcgis).
+Universities with ArcGIS campus license (inc. ArcGIS Server licenses) are listed [here](https://research.csc.fi/web/research/-/arcgis).

 ## Prerequisites
 In order to follow these instructions you will need to have a cPouta account and a project.
-You should also have some basic skills in managing cPouta (see the [Pouta User Guide](https://research.csc.fi/pouta-user-guide)).
+You should also have some basic skills in managing cPouta, see the [Pouta User Guide](https://research.csc.fi/pouta-user-guide).

 ## Manual installation
 These instructions explain the necessary steps to create a cPouta virtual machine with an ArcGIS Server installation and how to test it with a simple ArcPy script.

-The [`ArcGIS_Server_manual_installation.sh`](ArcGIS_Server_manual_installation.sh) script includes minimum settings to install ArcGIS Server to an existing Cent OS virtual machine in cPouta.
+The [`ArcGIS_Server_manual_installation.sh`](ArcGIS_Server_manual_installation.sh) script includes minimum settings to install ArcGIS Server to an existing CentOS virtual machine in cPouta.

 Modify the script to your own use case as necessary.